Can General Relativity play a role in galactic dynamics?: Abstract

 \section{Abstract}

 We use the gravitoelectromagnetic approach to the solutions of Einstein's equations in the weak-field and slow-motion approximation to investigate the impact of General Relativity on galactic dynamics.
-In particular, we focus on a particular class of the solutions for the gravitomagnetic field, and show that, contrary to what is expected, they may introduce non negligible corrections to the Newtonian velocity profile.
-The origin and the interpretation of these corrections are discussed and explicit applications to some galactic models are provided. {These are the homogeneous solutions (HS) for the gravitomagnetic field, i.e. solutions with vanishing matter currents.}
+In particular, we focus on a class of the solutions for the gravitomagnetic field, and show that, contrary to what is expected, they may introduce non negligible corrections to the Newtonian velocity profile. {These are the homogeneous solutions (HS) for the gravitomagnetic field, i.e. solutions with vanishing matter currents.
+We show how recent results about galactic dynamics are connected to this class of solutions.}